What is Cancer ?

 Throat cancer refers to cancerous tumors that develop due to uncontrolled cell growth in the throat (pharynx), voice box (larynx) or tonsils.
 Most throat cancers are squamous cell carcinomas, throat cancer most often begins in the squamous cells that line the inside of your throat.

 Throat cancer is generally grouped into two categories: those are pharyngeal cancer and laryngeal cancer.
 Major causes of throat cancer are smoking and using tobacco products and drinking too much alcohol.
 Symptoms of throat cancer are trouble in Swallowing and Breathing, Voice changes like hoarseness and cracking, Headache, Neck lump, Unexplained weight loss, a long-lasting cough, bleeding in the mouth or nose.
 The survival rate depends upon the stage of cancer and the area affected.

 Colon cancer is a type of cancer that begins in the Large Intestine called Colon.
 The colon is the final part of the digestive system where the body extracts water and salt from solid wastes.
 The remaining waste then moves through the rectum and exits the body through the anus.

 Colon cancer usually develops as a small, noncancerous clump of cells called polyps that form on the inside of the colon, With the time some of these polyps can become colon cancers.
 Colon cancer and rectal cancer may occur at the same time then it is called colorectal cancer.

 Usually, there are no major symptoms in the earliest stages, but symptoms may develop as the cancer advances.
-Some common symptoms are diarrhoea or constipation, blood in the stool, changes in stool consistency, abdominal pain, weakness or fatigue etc.
+Some common symptoms are diarrhea or constipation, blood in the stool, changes in stool consistency, abdominal pain, weakness or fatigue, etc.